Adam-Zaghloul/transistor-audio-amplifier/README.md

 ![Multisim Schematic + Oscilloscope](SCHÉMA-ÉLECTRONIQUE.png)

-**What the oscilloscope shows:**
+**Oscilloscope readout:**
-- **Channel A** (output probe) — amplified signal, ~5.5 V scale
+- **Channel A** (output) — amplified signal, ~5.5 V scale
-- **Channel B** (input probe) — source signal, ~57.8 mV scale
+- **Channel B** (input) — source signal, ~57.8 mV scale
-- Gain visually confirmed: output waveform is significantly larger than input
+- Gain visually confirmed: output waveform significantly larger than input
-- Both waveforms are sinusoidal with no visible clipping or distortion at nominal level
+- Both channels sinusoidal — no clipping or visible distortion at nominal level
-- Timebase: 500 ms/div · Both channels: 2 V/div
+- Timebase: 500 ms/div

-> **Note on Q3 in Multisim:** Q3 appears as `2N3904` in the simulation schematic because the BDX53C Darlington is not in the default Multisim library.
-The 2N3904 was used as a functional substitute for simulation purposes.
-The physical breadboard build uses the **BDX53C**.
+> **Note on Q3 in Multisim:** Q3 appears as `2N3904` in the simulation because the BDX53C Darlington is not in the default Multisim library.
+The 2N3904 was used as a functional substitute for simulation only.
+The physical build uses the **BDX53C**.

 ---